Responding to Conundrum

 You don’t desire for the pain to stop.
 That way of thinking about emotion is fundamentally flawed.
 It’s a kind of homunculus fallacy.

-An injury generates motivation to do something.
+An injury generates the motivation to do something.
 That motivation could generate an action that solves a problem.
-For example, if a crocodile is biting your leg, you might move your leg and try to escape or fight off the crocodile.
-But to have the intention to fight off the crocodile, you must first identify the crocodile as the problem.
+For example, if a crocodile is biting your leg, then you might try to escape from the crocodile.
+But to have the intention to escape from the crocodile, you must first identify the crocodile as the problem.
 The pain in your leg doesn’t carry that information.
 Other information (e.g. seeing the crocodile) has to be integrated with the information of the pain by your brain, to generate an idea of the problem and how to solve it.
-The emotion itself does not contain that information.
-Motivation, in itself, has no representational content.
+The motivation itself does not contain that information.
+Motivation has no representational content by itself.
+It is attached to ideas to create desires, such as “I should escape from the crocodile!”.

-If there is nothing you can do about the injury, then you might say “Fuck, I wish the pain would go away”, because there’s nothing you can do about it.
-After a while you will get used it, and only be periodically aware of it.
-The motivation will still have a function: to prevent you from moving, so your leg can heal.
-In most circumstances that motivation generates inaction, not action, but it’s still motivation.
+If there is nothing you can do, then you might say “Fuck, I wish the pain would go away”.
+In that case, the desire is for the cessation of the “physical pain” sensation (nociception).
+You will habituate to it after a while, and then you will only notice it occasionally, or when it changes.
+The motivation will still exist, and it has an important function: to prevent you from moving, so that your leg can heal.
+In most circumstances, that motivation generates inaction, not action, but it’s still motivation.

 The homunculus fallacy is a common error that people make in thinking about psychology.
 People often think of different parts of the brain as if they were conscious entities themselves, or talk about the brain as if the brain had its own inner brain.
 There is a subtle homunculus fallacy in viewing pain and pleasure as punishment and reward.
-A cupcake is a reward, because it alleviates hunger, which is a kind of motivation.
-Pleasure is not a reward, because it does not alleviate any motivation.
+A cupcake is a reward, because it satisfies hunger, which is a type of motivation.
+Pleasure is not a reward, because it does not reduce motivation.
 It is the experience of decreasing motivation.
 There is no little homunculus inside the brain that desires pleasure and could thus be rewarded by it.
 If there were, then a theory of motivation would have to regress inside the homunculus.
 We’d have to figure out what motivates the homunculus, or in other words, why the homunculus seeks pleasure and avoids pain.
-To assume that pain is simply bad and pleasure is simply good is to beg the question.
+It is begging the question to assume that pain is simply bad and pleasure is simply good.

 There is no homunculus in the brain that runs away from a pain whip and toward a pleasure carrot.
-Pain is not a punishment and pleasure is not a reward.
+Pain is not a punishment.
+Pleasure is not a reward.
 There is a mechanism in the brain that generates and evaluates action.
 Pain and pleasure are the subjective experiences of changes in the state of that mechanism.

 Pain and pleasure are symmetric.